-- In the Hyper-V manager, right-click the virtual machine, and choose Connect.
+- In the Hyper-V manager, right-click the virtual machine, and choose connect.
 You will see a message that the virtual machine is turned off. - 2.
 On the Media menu, choose DVD Drive | Capture D:. - 3.
 Insert the Microsoft Windows Server 2003 Enterprise Edition CD into the DVD drive.
 From the Action menu, choose Start.
 You will see the blue Windows Setup screen as it loads.
-(3 minutes) - 4.
+(2 minutes) - 4.
 On the Welcome to Setup screen, press Enter for a fresh install. - 5.
 Press F8 to accept the license agreement. - 6.
 Press Enter to install Windows on the unpartitioned space. - 7.
 Format the disk as NTFS.
 You may use the quick format if you choose. - 8.
 After the format, you will boot into the Windows Install.
-(8 minutes) - 9.
+(12 minutes on the PowerEdge R900; 15 minutes on the PowerEdge R905) - 9.
 On the Regional and Languages Options screen, click Next. - 10.Enter your user name and organization name, and click Next. - 11.Enter your Product key, and click Next. - 12.Set the licensing mode as appropriate for your installation, and click Next. - 13.Enter a strong password for the administrator, and click Next. - 14.Set the date and time, and click Next.
 The install will continue.
-(14 minutes) - 15.
-When the installer prompts you, log in using the password you set earlier.
-If necessary, use the Ctrl+Alt+Del button provided in the virtual machine interface to invoke the login screen. - 16.Insert the second Windows Server 2003 CD, and click OK. - 17.On the Windows Server 2003 R2 Setup Wizard, click Next. - 18.On the Setup summary screen, click Next.
-(1 minutes) - 19.When the Setup Wizard is complete, click Finish. - 20.Before proceeding, you need to install SP2.
+(14 minutes on the PowerEdge R900; 21 minutes on the PowerEdge R905) - 15.When the installer prompts you, log in using the password you set earlier.
+If necessary, use the Ctrl+Alt+Del button provided in the virtual machine interface to invoke the login screen. - 16.Insert the second Windows Server 2003 CD, and click OK. - 17.On the Windows Server 2003 R2 Setup Wizard, click Next. - 18.On the setup summary screen, click Next.
+(2 minutes) - 19.
+When the Setup Wizard is complete, click Finish. - 20.Before proceeding, you need to install SP2.
 We downloaded it and burned it to a CD. - 21.Put the SP2 CD in the DVD drive.
 Double-click the executable to run it.
-(3 minutes to load) - 22.On the SP2 installer splash screen, click Next. - 23.Accept the license agreement, and click Next. - 24.Click Next to accept the default uninstall folder.
+(3 minutes to load) - 22.On the SP2 installer splash screen, click Next.

-- 25.SP2 will start updating the VM.
-(9 minutes) - 26.When SP2 finishes installing, restart the VM.
-(2 minutes) - 27.Once the VM has rebooted, choose Insert Integration Services Setup Disk from the Action menu.
-Proceed with Integration Services installation. - 28.Turn off the VM. - 29.Now that you have installed the Integration Services, in the Hyper-V manager, right-click the VM, and choose Settings. - 30.Click Network adaptor, and select your virtual NIC. - 31.Click Apply, and click OK. - 32.Right-click the VM, and choose Start. - 33.On the prompt to use Ctrl+Alt+Del to log in, click the three-button icon in the upper-left corner of the virtual machine's window.
+- 23. Accept the license agreement, and click Next. - 24.Click Next to accept the default uninstall folder. - 25.SP2 will start updating the VM.
+(8 minutes on the PowerEdge R900; 16 minutes on the PowerEdge R905) - 26.When SP2 finishes installing, restart the VM. - 27.Once the VM has rebooted, choose Insert Integration Services Setup Disk from the Action menu.
+Proceed with Integration Services installation. - 28.
+Turn off the VM.
+(2 minutes) - 29.Now that you have installed the Integration Services, in the Hyper-V manager, right-click the VM, and choose Settings. - 30.Click Network adaptor, and select your virtual NIC. - 31.Click Apply, and click OK. - 32.
+Right-click the VM, and choose Start. - 33.On the prompt to use Ctrl+Alt+Del to log in, click the three-button icon in the upper left corner of the virtual machine's window.
 If you press the Ctrl+Alt+Del keys, the host operating system will intercept the command. - 34.After restarting, configure your virtual NIC, using the steps in the section Setting IP address, subnet mask, and domain information below.